CSMA - Carrier Sense Multiple Access

 This capability is sometimes called BACKOFF-AND-RETRY.
 BACKOFF-AND-RETRY automatically tracks how long to wait after sending each message before resending.

-Every time the wait is exceeded with no answer, it increases the wait by alot.
+Every time the wait is exceeded with no answer, it increases the wait by a factor specified by configuration, possibly 1.5x or 2x.

-Every time an answer arrives in time, it decreases the wait by a little.
+Every time an answer arrives in time, it decreases the wait by a little, again by a factor specified in configuration, possibly 9/10ths or 4/5ths.

-This resulted in a mechanism where each station would operate at the right delay for the current operating conditions.
+This resulted in a mechanism where each station would operate at a proper delay for the current operating conditions.

 See also FAQ: Hidden Transmitter Syndrome & Exposed Receiver Syndrome